dnzc/OFProjects/physarumSlime/README.md

   - activate a shader, colorShader, to apply a color lookup table based on the greyscale trailMapBuffer value (or just pass it through).
   - draw trailMapBuffer to the screen

-In this way, GPU parallelization is acheived and so performance is very good.
+In this way we can make use of the GPU for good performance.

 ## Resources
 In order of usefulness: